ranwahle/image-gallery-webcomponents/readme.md

 ## Implementation

 Because server side was not the main issue for this demo, the images are actually stored in the server memory.
-It gives us persistence between refreshes, however, all data are lost when the server is restareted.
+It gives us persistence between refreshes, however, all data are lost when the server is restarted.

 On the client side we've divided to components